-Known as an internet pioneer, she opened the first portal for women in Japan in 1996 and founded ewoman, Inc. (www.ewoman.jp), an influential think tank and diversity consultancy that provides marketing, branding, product development, and training to major corporations in 2000.
+In 1987, Kaori Sasaki established UNICUL International, Inc. (www.unicul.com), a communications consultancy that offers a full suite of services, including and translation/interpretation in 70 languages, executive media training, and website/social media support.
+Known as an internet pioneer, she opened the first portal for women in Japan in 1996.
+In 2000, she founded ewoman, Inc. (www.ewoman.jp), an influential think tank and diversity consultancy that provides marketing, branding, product development, and training to major corporations.

 Through her work as a diversity expert to companies throughout Japan, she saw the need for a system to measure and reward companies for their diversity efforts.
 In 2019, she inaugurated the “Diversity Index”, which measures the diversity of an organization against its corporate performance and provides training to member organizations.

 Since 1996, Ms. Sasaki has produced and chaired the International Conference for Women in Business (www.women.co.jp/conf/), the largest diversity conference in Japan.
 With a satisfaction rate of 99%, the ICWB is attended by ministers, government officials, and influential businesswomen and men from Japan and abroad.